Gugulethu-Nyoni/formique/README.md

 - **Name**: The name attribute for the input.
 - **Label**: The label for the input.

-You don't need to use the type, name and label key to define these parameters.
+You don't need to use the type, name and label keys to define these parameters.
-**Example**
+**Example Input Definition:**

 `{ 'text', 'firstname', 'First Name' }`

 In the example above: